chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 ### Block Touch Detector
 Emits a signal when touched by a player or an unachored block.
 Configurations:
-- Activation Time: Amount of time to delay output.
+- Activation Time: How long it activates for.
 Default is 1
 - Color To Filter: When filter color is true, only blocks with this color will trigger it.
 Default is pearl.
 - Filter Color: Whether if this block will only trigger when a block with the specified color touches it.
 Default is false.